 Rather than accepting time-bound and volume-bound services, look for more dynamic offerings that can scale to meet your specific security needs on a month-to-month basis.4.
 Minimal Actionable Intelligence

 Fixing this mistake comes down to a mindset shift.
 Many SOC service providers will give you static reports and dashboards that offer high-level overviews.
 Don’t settle for this kind of unactionable information.
-As a CISO, your main focus is risk.
+As a CISO, your main focus is cyber security risk assessment.
 You need to understand how well your network is protected and where there are gaps in your cyber security strategy so you can evolve accordingly.
 Your SOC service provider should provide actionable insights into those gaps.

 If you’re trying to understand whether or not a SOC provider is going to provide actionable intelligence, look closely at how they baseline your defenses.
 Are they implementing new rules for every emerging threat?
 Or, are they relying on a threat framework to proactively baseline your coverage and keep your business protected?